Infer-and-widen, or not?: Introduction

 Furthermore, a number of methods yield coverage guarantees conditional on the selection event, i.e., \eqref{eq:conditional_coverage}.
 Some methods do this by obtaining independent training and test sets; then, the training set can be used to define the target of inference, and the test set to conduct inference on this target.
 Because the two sets are independent, we can conduct inference using the test set \emph{as though the target of inference were fixed}, despite the fact that it is actually a function of the training data.
 Sample splitting, applicable in the setting of independent and identically distributed observations, provides one approach to obtain independent training and test sets \citep{cox_note_1975}.
 More recent \emph{data thinning} proposals generalize the idea of sample splitting, and can be applied when only a single observation is available \citep{rasines_splitting_2023, neufeld_data_2024, dharamshi_generalized_2024}.

 In cases where it is either impossible or undesirable to create independent training and test sets, strategies that achieve conditional guarantees of the form~\cref{eq:conditional_coverage} may still be available.
 For instance, a target of inference can be defined using \emph{all} of the data, and then inference can be conducted \emph{conditional} on the event that the data led to this particular target of inference.
-Examples include the proposals of~\cite{fithian_optimal_2017, lee_exact_2016, chen_selective_2023, gao_selective_2022, andrews_inference_2019}.
-Alternatively, if a researcher is willing to define the target of inference using only a subset of the data or using a noisy version of the data, then \emph{data fission}~\cite{leiner_data_2023} or \emph{randomized conditional selective inference}~\cite{tian_selective_2018, panigrahi_exact_2024} may be applicable.
+Examples include the proposals of~\cite{fithian_optimal_2017, lee_exact_2016, chen_selective_2023, gao_selective_2022, andrews_inference_2024}.
+Alternatively, if a researcher is willing to define the target of inference using only a subset of the data or using a noisy version of the data, then \emph{data fission}~\citep{leiner_data_2023} or \emph{randomized conditional selective inference}~\citep{tian_selective_2018, panigrahi_exact_2024} may be applicable.
+Randomization in this manner preserves information for inference, overcoming a limitation of conditioning on selection using all of the data.